skytreader/vague-rants/docs/0-getting-started.markdown

 an example of a remote machine (even if it is coexisting in the same hardware as your host machine or if it is hosted by the same host machine).

+A _cluster_ is a collection of remote machines, often with a similar purpose to each other.
+A _node_ is any remote machine that is part of a cluster.

 ## Vagrant commands

 All vagrant commands assume the existence of a Vagrantfile in the directory